About Maclaurin Chaplaincy

 Shahela Qureshi

 Shahela has worked as an educator for the last 17 years across three continents with diverse cultures and faith groups.
 This passion has led her to her current role of Muslim Chaplain at the University of Auckland where her goal is to be a trusted adviser and friend to the University, its students and its staff as well as to provide pastoral care and a space of understanding for people’s spiritual, mental and emotional growth.
-Shahela is based in the chapel on Wednesday and Friday.
+Shahela is based in the hall Chaplaincy office on Tuesdays and Wednesdays.

 Won Hyuk Joung